codeonlyjs/website/content/guide/apiComponents.md

 ### mounted {#Component#mounted}

-Indicates if the component is current mounted.
+Returns `true` if the component is currently mounted.